Maroni – Roasted Chestnuts in Vienna (Recipe Included)

 “Have you ever tried roasted chestnuts?”
 Roshan asked me as we were walking down the streets of Vienna and spotted a small stall with these familiar nuts spread on a large drum.
 I saw the chestnuts before.
 Throwing them with my feet when playing in a forest was one of my favorite childhood memories.
 But eating roasted chestnuts?
 No, I hadn’t had a single one at that time.

 I knew people praised the taste of the roasted chestnuts.
-Hearing their stories, I always pictured elaborated chestnut dishes.
+Hearing their stories, I always pictured extravagant chestnut dishes.
 Simple roasted chestnuts or maroni, how they call them in Vienna, were never on my mind.

 Out of curiosity, I ordered my first ever bag of maroni on that cold evening in Vienna.
 Gee, these roasted chestnuts tasted better than a fancy meal at The Cafe Museum we had had for lunch!
 I found my favorite street snack in Vienna.
 Maroni, these cheap and easy to make roasted chestnuts, always accompanied me on our strolls around Vienna after this evening.